 Based on modeling undertaken with the Washington State Department of Commerce, and without major changes to housing policies and rental availability, the data shows that 23,000 people are likely to become homeless each year for the next five years.

-While the existing system can reliably move at least 5,000 people into permanent housing annually, the number of people becoming homeless far outpaces the current system’s ability to keep up with the need.
+While the existing system can reliably move at least 5,000 people experiencing homelessness into permanent housing annually, the number of people becoming homeless far outpaces the current system’s ability to keep up with the need.
 To meet the need, changes must be made to optimize existing resources and invest new resources where they can have the greatest impact.

 Optimizing Funding